learn-academy-2019-charlie/react-assessment-jmg3156/react.md

  //Googled Answer
+ States is dynamic so it enables a component to keep track of changing information and can only be used in the Class component.
+Props should never be changed in a child compenent.

 #### 9. Write a paragraph or so about your experience with building tic-tac-toe.
 Some topics to start with might be: things you learned about yourself, concepts from React that stood out to you, something about pair programming (if you paired), or the experience of building something in code from scratch.
+My group worked on the treasure hunt game.
+Honestly, it was very challenging.
+I still don't really understant react but it gave me a better idea on how I should go about starting to build code from scratch.
+Meaning, I had to think about everything I need to include in our code and essentially what outputs we were expecting from every piece.
+Still something I need to practice/study more on though.